cisco/mindmeld/source/userguide/entity_recognizer.rst

 **Unsupported tokens in system entities**

-Not all reasonable-sounding tokens are actually supported by a Workbench system entity.
+Not all reasonable-sounding tokens are actually supported by a MindMeld system entity.

 In the example below, the token "daily" is annotated as a ``sys_time`` entity: